nicnosis/iu-courses/j362/j362-syllabus.md

 Following the completion of each project, students and the instructor will assess each individual submission.
 The intent is to spur meaningful discussion about design, and attract new ideas and opportunities for improvement.
 Because the creation of new media is an iterative process, students are allowed to revise and resubmit assignments.

 ## Required Readings and Materials

-TBA
+There are no required course texts, but one is recommended:

+*Universal Principles of Design, Revised and Updated: 125 Ways to Enhance Usability, Influence Perception, Increase Appeal, Make Better Design Decisions, and Teach through Design* (2nd Edition) by William Lidwell

 ### Software
 Software is a focal point of this course, and an effort was made to ensure that free, cross-platform software will be used wherever possible.
 Tools, applications, and services prove invaluable in web development.
 A good deal of class time will be spent assisting students with installation and configuration of software.

 We will use:

- 1. A text editor - Webstorm is recommended.
-Good alternatives are SublimeText and TextWrangler.
- 2. The Adobe Creative Suite - This is absolutely mandatory.
-Tutorials will cover Photoshop and Illustrator.
+ 1. The Adobe Creative Suite - We will be using Adobe Illustrator to conceptualize and design our visual storytelling components.
- 3. A means of version control - Google Drive or DropBox is a free and useful way to do this.
+ 2. File storage - Google Drive or DropBox is a free and useful way to do this.
 More tech-savy users may prefer GitHub
- 4. A way to host your content - GitHub Pages is recommended.
+ 3. Web hosting - IU Pages or GitHub Pages are good choices.
 You can also purchase a domain and hosting services through a domain provider such as JustHost.
+ 4. Tableau Public - Data visualization can be daunting, but Tableau provides a relatively intuitive means of converting raw data into meaningful visualizations.

 ### Hardware needs
 While web development can be done from any operating system, the instructor teaches workflow for OS X users.
 Access to a computer with Mac OS X is highly recommended.
 All students should have access to a Mac through the computer lab.
 Students who aren't using OS X will not benefit as much from lectures and tutorials.